OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

     }
     ```

-6. Replace `TODO1` with the following code.
+6. Within the `insertTable()` function, replace `TODO1` with the following code.
 Note that this line uses the `ParagraphCollection.getFirst` method to get a reference ot the first paragraph and then uses the `Paragraph.getNext` method to get a reference to the second paragraph.

     ```js
     var secondParagraph = context.document.body.paragraphs.getFirst().getNext();
     ```

-7. Replace `TODO2` with the following code.
+7. Within the `insertTable()` function, replace `TODO2` with the following code.
 Note:

    - The first two parameters of the `insertTable` method specify the number of rows and columns.